mawrkus/pull-request-review-guide/README.md

 #### Answer all comments / Write the end of the story

 Be sure to answer all the comments.
-Not only as matter of respect for the reviewers (after all, they are spending time and energy to help you) but also because a review is a conversation and, as such, it should have a conlusion.
+Not only as matter of respect for you reviewers (after all, they are spending time and energy to help you) but also because a review is a conversation and, as such, it should have a conlusion.

 ### 👓 For the reviewers

 #### Empathize / The other person is you

 Always consider the potential impact of your words, not just their original intent.
 Ask yourself how you would react to the words you're about to post.
-Take some time to write comments that are not only helpful but also kind, the other person is you.
+Take some time to write comments that are not only helpful but also kind, the other person is you ;)

 #### Avoid selective ownership / It's ours